In this post, I share with you the story of creating our own UX research system.

 Qualitative and quantitative data go together.
 They have to be communicated together to form the best possible insights.
 The system should allow us to pair them and build strong, evidence-based insights.

-During different projects, we use many different UX research methods, gathering all kinds of data.
-In many cases, we observe things about our products we can’t use right away.
+During different projects, we use many different UX research methods, gathering all kinds of data with user interviews, user test etc. In many cases, we observe things about our products we can’t use right away.
 They may contribute to a bigger insight, idea or a new feature later – so we might use them then.
 Maybe we don’t even know the question those observations will answer.

 It might happen that our observations do not determine anything yet, and only additional information will validate them.
 This doesn’t mean we don’t have clear questions when we start the research; it just means that what seems to be noise at one point can become useful information at another.